Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Create a Resume for your first job
+How to Make a Resume for Your First Job

-In writing your resume on your resume for the first time, it is important to emphasise the transferable skills you have, such as communication, problem-solving, and teamwork.
-These are skills you’ve developed through volunteer work, internships, or extracurricular activities.
-Also, you should include any relevant academic or other achievements that demonstrate your knowledge and skills in the field you’re applying for.
+When writing a resume in your initial job you should focus on the transferable skills you have, such as communication, problem-solving, or teamwork, that you’ve gained through volunteering, internships or extracurricular activities.
+Include any relevant coursework or educational achievements that demonstrate your knowledge and experience in the field that you’re applying to.

 Name: John Doe